 - The management IP address is static

 “Note that to join servers into a pool, all servers must also be at the same hotfix level.
-Also, as you point out, the server must not have the primary management interface bonded or it can lead to major confusion.
-Another important point is the number, type, and order of NICs on all servers must match exactly (such as 4 x 1, Gb, followed by 2x 10 Gb, followed by 2 x 1Gb) as eth0-eth9.
-The brand is not so important, but the capacity and number and order most are.
+Also, as you point out, the server must not have the primary management interface bonded, or it can lead to major confusion.
+Another important point is that the number, type, and order of NICs on all servers must match exactly (such as 4 x 1, Gb, followed by 2x 10 Gb, followed by 2 x 1Gb) as eth0-eth9.
+The brand is not so important, but the capacity and number, and order most are.
 Even if unused, additional NICs on servers can lead to problems (at least from my experience).”

 To create the resource pool, either right-click the top XenCenter node in XenCenter and select New Pool (Figure 16) or Click Pool, New Pool from the menu (Figure 17).

 Enter a Name, optional Description, select the Master, select the Additional members and click Create Pool as shown in Figure 18.